NBA Rumors: Klay Thompson ‘Better Fit’ With LeBron James Than Leonard And Durant, According to ‘ESPN’ Analyst

 — Lakers Nation (@LakersNation) September 4, 2018

-The potential acquisition of Klay Thompson will address two major issues on the Lakers’ roster – three-point shooting and defense.
-In 73 games he played last season, the 28-year-old shootin guard averaged 20.0 points, 3.8 rebounds, and 2.5 assists on 48.8 percent shooting from the field and 44.0 percent from beyond the arc.
+The potential acquisition of Klay Thompson will address two major issues on the Lakers’ roster — three-point shooting and defense.
+In 73 games he played last season, the 28-year-old shooting guard averaged 20.0 points, 3.8 rebounds, and 2.5 assists on 48.8 percent shooting from the field and 44.0 percent from beyond the arc.
 Unlike Kevin Durant and Kawhi Leonard, Thompson’s arrival in Los Angeles won’t have a negative effect on the development of Lakers’ young forwards like Brandon Ingram and Kyle Kuzma.

 Thompson won’t have a hard time making himself fit in the Purple and Gold since the Lakers use a similar strategy with the Golden State Warriors.
 Thompson has a good relationship with Lakers Head Coach Luke Walton.
 The two were recently spotted hanging out in Qatar, creating the speculations that Walton is already recruiting Thompson to the Lakers.